Smallville season 2: Filming

 The production crew attempted to use money saving techniques when it came time to film scenes in locations other than the usual spots—the Kent farm, Luthor mansion, Smallville High, and the Talon.
-For instance, the Kent barn was redesigned as Dr. Hamilton's lab for the final climax in "Duplicity".
+For instance, the Kent barn was redesigned as Dr. Steven Hamilton's lab for the final climax in "Duplicity".
 When it came time to create the Kawatche caves for "Skinwalker", the production crew built on a sound stage in Vancouver.
 The team created movable pieces, which allowed them to rearrange the set, and give the effect that it was larger than it really was.
 The production team also used sandstone to give the impression that the caves may have once been a riverbed, and thus allowing the crew to not have to worry about putting a ceiling on the set.

 When the crew cannot get away with using a sound stage they have to scout actual locations that reflect a similar look to what needs to be filmed; sometimes those on-location shots create problems for the crew.
-Pitt Meadows, in the Fraser Valley east of Vancouver, subbed for the Indonesian landscape the crew needed for the sequence of Whitney Fordman's ultimate demise during battle "Visage".
+Pitt Meadows, in the Fraser Valley east of Vancouver, subbed for the Indonesian landscape the crew needed for the sequence of Whitney's ultimate demise during battle "Visage".
 This location presented its own problems for the crew, as the swampy waters of the river slowed production as well as the limited daylight available—in November, there is only six hours of daylight in the Pitt Meadow's region.
 The crew had to return eight days before the scheduled airdate for the episode in order to shoot close-ups of Whitney and the rest of the soldiers.
 The location that was scouted for the river scene, where Emily Dinsmore pushes Lana off a bridge and into a river, became problematic on the first day of shooting.
 The river had become too dangerous to shoot the water scenes, so they simply tied Kreuk to a safety line and had Jodelle Micah Ferland (Emily) push her over the edge, but without her actually going into the water.
-They moved the set to a sound stage where they filmed Kreuk's remaining scenes—where Tom Welling dives into the river to save her—in a water tank.
+They moved the set to a sound stage where they filmed Kreuk's remaining scenes—where Welling dives into the river to save her—in a water tank.

 Christopher Reeve, speaking at an MIT event.
 In order to accommodate the necessary assistance Reeve required for his paralysis, the Smallville crew met him in New York to film his scenes for the show.